PepperoniJoe/MusicWithColor/README.md

 Marcy Vernon [@MarcyVernon](https://twitter.com/MarcyVernon)

 **License:** \
-"Dark Mode Colors" is under the MIT license.
+"Music With Color" is under the MIT license.
 See [LICENSE](/LICENSE) for more information.